ADVERTISEMENT

 Transmit online lessons or playalongs to the speakers of the Casio CT-S1 via Bluetooth audio.(Image Source: Casio)

-Great: The keyboard even offers audio input, to which you can for example connect an MP3 player to play audio songs through the keyboard speakers.
-You should also get a sustain pedal right away – Casio offers the SP-3 foot switch and the higher-quality SP-20 piano pedal.
+Great feature: The keyboard includes an audio input, allowing you to connect devices like an MP3 player to play audio through the keyboard’s speakers.
+It’s also a good idea to invest in a sustain pedal right away—Casio offers the SP-3 foot switch as well as the higher-quality SP-20 piano pedal.

 Affiliate Links